The Kampong: Leadership

-The Kampong's first director from July 1996 to February 1998, Dr. Thomas Lodge, oversaw completion of The Fairchild-Sweeney House renovations.
+The Kampong's first director from July 1996 to February 1998, Thomas Lodge, oversaw completion of The Fairchild-Sweeney House renovations.
 He also was key in researching David Fairchild's role in the establishment of Everglades National Park.
 Larry Schokman served as Mrs. Sweeney's superintendent for 11 years, until 1984 when The Kampong became part of the National Tropical Botanical Garden (NTBG), and Schokman became an NTBG employee.
-As director of horticulture and then assistant director under Dr. Lodge, Schokman maintained a close working and personal relationship with Sweeney until her death in 1995.
+As director of horticulture and then assistant director under Lodge, Schokman maintained a close working and personal relationship with Sweeney until her death in 1995.
 He became director of The Kampong in 1998 and retired in August 2007.
 He died in October 2017.

-Following Schokman, Dr. David Lee was director of The Kampong from 2007 to 2009.
-Dr. Lee was formerly the chair of biological sciences at Florida International University, where he worked for 26 years.
-Dr. Lee helped to safeguard The Kampong's southern boundary from development encroachment, and provided guidance for The Kampong's board of governors.
+Following Schokman, David Lee was director of The Kampong from 2007 to 2009.
+Lee was formerly the chair of biological sciences at Florida International University, where he worked for 26 years.
+Lee helped to safeguard The Kampong's southern boundary from development encroachment, and provided guidance for The Kampong's board of governors.

 In 2009, Ann Parsons took on the role of director of The Kampong.
 Formerly the director of education at Norfolk Botanical Garden, Parsons, along with curator of living collections David T. Jones, were tasked with preserving the rich legacy of The Kampong while planning for the future.
 They are doing just that—in 2011, more than 5,000 guests visited the historic estate and garden through tours, educational programs and special events.
-Dr. Michael Maunder was Director from 2013 to 2016.
+Michael Maunder was Director from 2013 to 2016.
 Craig Morell, formerly the horticulturist at Pinecrest Gardens became the Director of The Kampong in 2017, retiring in May 2022.
 Appealing to a wider spectrum of visitors than ever before, The Kampong is an urban oasis with over 1200 species of fruit trees, palms, ethnobotanical plants and teaching collections for botanical study.
 These visitors are key in helping spread The Kampong message about the importance of protecting, preserving, and studying tropical plants.